DiogoDeAndrade/UnityCommon/README.md

 * Code (except noted) by Diogo de Andrade
 * [UnityMeshSimplifier] available through the [MIT] license.
+* [MadWorldNL EarCut] available through the [MIT] license.

 ## Licenses

-All code by me in this repo is made available through the [GPLv3] license.
+All code by me in this repo is made available through the [MIT] license.
 NaughtyAtttributes is made available through the [MIT] license.
 The text and all the other files are made available through the [CC BY-NC-SA 4.0] license.